 I study Computer Science at Cornell University.

-Last summer, I researched using LLMs for hardware design under Zhiru Zhang funded by an Engineering Learning Initiatives grant.
+During the summer of 2024, I researched using LLMs for hardware design under Zhiru Zhang funded by an Engineering Learning Initiatives grant.
 See our report here.
+We also innovated new methods of Verilog dataset creation and submitted our results to the ICCAD Contest on LLM-Assisted Hardware Design, where we placed 9th.

-I am working on formal verification of RTL designs for a custom chip as part of Cornell Custom Silicon Systems.
+At Cornell, I work on verification of RTL designs for a custom chip as part of Cornell Custom Silicon Systems.
+My work consists of formal verification as well as simulation testing, and I have helped verify blocks including an SPI minion, LBIST, and FFT.

 Some relevant coursework